 Film run-time: 5 minutes | Starring Claudia Desharnais, Cindy Loyer, Chantale Poitras

-In the words of one featured victim, regarding her burns: “It stays on our bodies for our whole lives.”
+In the words of one featured survivor, regarding her burns: “It stays on our bodies for our whole lives.”
 There is a forceful bluntness in her words which echo a sentiment that the others share—these are our bodies, and we must confront the world with them in all their imperfection.
 The silence which often greets the sight of these burn survivors naturally match the silent intensity of their extensive scarring.

 Most inspirational as a defiance of circumstance and a celebration of acceptance, “At the Beach” allows for an insightful profile of these individuals who are, more often than not, stigmatized for an appearance that is beyond their control.
-As a reminder that beauty is more than skin-deep, and that life is all about embracing change, the film succeeds in recognizing the intricacy of healing, and the value of a helping hand.
+As a reminder that beauty is more than skin-deep, and that life is about embracing change, the film succeeds in recognizing the intricacy of healing, and the value of a helping hand.